-Select Enable to support Runtime Error Logging.
-The options are Enable and Disable.
-If this item is set to Enable, the following item will be available for configuration:
+Select Enable to support Runtime Error logging.
+The options are Enabled and Disabled.
+If this item is set to Enabled, the following item will be available for configuration:

-Memory Corrected Error Enabling (Available when the item above-Runtime Error Logging Support is set to Enable)
+Memory Corrected Error Enabling (Available when the item above-Runtime Error Logging Support is set to Enabled)

-Select Enable for the BIOS to correct a memory error if it is correctable.
-The options are Enable and Disable.
+Select Enabled to log an event whenever a memory error is corrected.
+The options are Enabled and Disabled.